alanv72/Chinese-Diesel-Heater-Advanaced-Thermostat-Temperature-Controller/README.md

 # Chinese Diesel Heater - Advanced Thermostat Temperature Controller
-A simple Arduino inline extension to Chinese Diesel Heaters to help maintain a stable temperature by gracefully shutting down the heater if it gets too hot.
+A simple Arduino inline extension to Chinese Diesel Heaters to help maintain a stable temperature by gracefully shutting down the heater if it gets too hot, or turning it on if it gets too cold.

 Keeping the existing controller/display, it does this by turning off the heater if the observed tempertaure goes beyond that set on the thermostat control.
 It will also automatically restart the heater if the temperature dips too cold.
 A temperature range is set to avoid excess power cyling.